 Upcoming Events at Politics & Prose Bookstore

-A professor of history at the University of Massachusetts, will discuss his book "American Reckoning: The Vietnam War and Our National Identity"
+A professor of history at the University of Texas, will discuss his book "Reagan: The Life"

 In 2011, former Washington Post journalists Bradley Graham and Lissa Muscatine bought the store, which was run for 27 years by Barbara Meade and Carla Cohen.